Plumsail/forms-docs/source/installation.rst

 .. |pic2| image:: ./images/start/run-installer.png
    :alt: Run the installer

 After that, you can start designing your own custom forms.
-Find more about how to design Public Web Forms with the designer in this article.
+Find more about how to design Public Web Forms with the designer in :doc:`this article </design>`.